chatsci/Aeiva/README.md

 Our vision is simple: help people experience deep, high-agency growth in the RPG of life.

+## Current Product Shape

+Aeiva is currently evolving as a unified agent runtime with multiple interaction surfaces:

+- terminal chat for direct local use
+- web dialogue UI for multimodal interaction
+- a separate LifeRPG dashboard for structured self-modeling and growth tracking
+- Slack and WhatsApp gateways for real-world messaging channels

+The goal is not to ship disconnected demos.
+The goal is to let one agent architecture serve multiple channels while preserving a coherent human-centered core.

+On the web, the gateway now exposes dialogue and LifeRPG as separate pages so each interface can stay focused:
+- Dialogue UI: conversation, tools, multimodal interaction
+- LifeRPG UI: identity, roles, inventory, projects, and TODOs

+Model capabilities remain pluggable.
+Different backends can enable different combinations of text, vision, audio, realtime, and tool use without changing Aeiva's core direction.

 ## Usage

 ### 1) Install